 This is part of a series of posts drilling down into specific features of dotMailer; what they are and how to use them.

-Personalisation and relevancy would not be possible without segmentation and far too often people view this is time consuming and difficult.
-But whether you’re a long-term dotMailer user or a total newbie, we wanted to highlight one of our favourite features which helps you segment in an incredibly easy way.
+Personalisation and relevancy would not be possible without segmentation and far too often people view this as time consuming and difficult.
+But whether you’re a long-term dotMailer user or a total newbie, we wanted to highlight one of our favorite features which helps you segment in an incredibly easy way.

 The geomap segmentation tool allows you to segment a list of recipients by location (either postcode or IP address of where the email was opened) using the most simple maps interface that you’ll ever see.